Piano Day 2021

 What is Piano Day?

-Piano Day is a joyful celebration of all things piano, to both celebrate the music of the past and promote the development of the boundary-pushing piano music of the future.
+Piano Day is a joyful celebration of all things piano, both to celebrate the music of the past and to promote the development of the boundary-pushing piano music of the future.
 It's an inclusive day, welcoming piano lovers of all ages, standards and styles.

 When?
-We celebrate it on the 88th day of every year – a reference to the 88 keys on a modern piano – and in 2020 it falls on the 28th March.
+We celebrate it on the 88th day of every year – a reference to the 88 keys on a modern piano – and in 2021 it falls on March 29th.

 Why?
-Piano Day was started back in 2015 by Nils Frahm, a composer and producer from our hometown of Berlin, known for his use of piano in his music.
+Piano Day was started back in 2015 by Nils Frahm, a composer and producer from our hometown of Berlin, known for his unconventional approach to piano.

 How can you get involved?

 Listen.
-We have a wide variety of piano music on flowkey, from a range of styles to suit any taste, and it's all free to discover.
-If you don't know where to start, we post a piece every week on our Facebook page, so take a look.
-Warning: you might fall into the wonderful rabbit hole of discovering new or old music!
+We have a wide variety of piano music on flowkey, in a range of styles to suit any taste, and it's all free to discover.
+If you don't know where to start, we post a piece every week on our Facebook page, so take a look there for some inspiration.
+Warning: You might fall into the wonderful rabbit hole of discovering new or old music!

 Learn.
-We know that specific goals help to keep you motivated (more on that here).
-So why not use Piano Day as a target to learn something new, or master something you've been learning for a while?
+We know that specific goals are great for keeping you motivated (more on that here).
+So why not use Piano Day as a target to learn something new, or master a piece you've been learning for a while?

 If you're just starting out on your learning journey, we've got you covered.
-A lot of the songs in our app have different versions available for any level.
+Most of the songs in our app have different versions available for different skill levels.
 We've marked them in green for beginner players, yellow for intermediate and red for advanced.